omar73H/The_Matrix_Escaped/README.md

 ### Depth-First Search: ###

-The Breadth-First Search (BFS) algorithm starts at the root node and explores as deep as possible before backtracking to untraversed paths.
+The Depth-First Search (DFS) algorithm starts at the root node and explores as deep as possible before backtracking to untraversed paths.
 In general This algorithm is not guaranteed to find a solution if the search tree is infinite, which is the case in many practical problems.
+However in our case it is complete and guaranteed to find a solution if exists and this is because we completely eliminante repeated states so the search tree is finite.
 We again employ a priority queue that uses the depth of the node to decide the priority in a way opposite to DFS.
 The root node is inserted into the queue and poll operations are performed until the queue is empty or a node that satisfies the goal condition is reached.
 Deeper nodes (those further from the root) have a higher priority and are therefore expanded first.

 ### Iterative Deepening Search: ###